 Technical challenges of combining film-based electronics with discrete components for IoT applications.
 Topics include printed electronic components and systems, including interconnection technologies and integration methods, hybrid integration and sensing, and applications.

-Recent advancements and use cases on how printed electronics enables unique touch, gesture and haptic trends in human-machine interactions by creating smart, interactive surfaces in applications like automotive, home appliance, medical and others.
+Recent advancements and use cases on how printed, hybrid and structural electronics enables unique touch, gesture and haptic trends in human-machine interactions by creating smart, interactive surfaces in applications like automotive, home appliance, medical and others.

 Technologies for energy production, harvesting and storage, including thin-film photovoltaics (Organic solar cells, perovskites, CIGS (copper indium gallium selenide) and DSSC (dye-sensitized solar cell), thermoelectrics, thin-film batteries and supercapacitors.

-Challenges and advances in upscaling production, printing and patterning processes, including inspection and manufacturing reliability and quality control in production lines.
+Challenges and advances in upscaling production, additive (e.g. printing) and heterogeneous manufacturing processes, including materials & processing issues, manufacturing reliability, inspection and quality control in production lines.

 Challenges and use cases of large area, printed or organic electronics in biomedical applications.
 This includes all applications in biomedical and healthcare such as sensors, diagnostic devices and wearable health patches that contain significant printed and flexible elements.